yichengming/pine64-gt9xxf_ts/README.md

     apt-get install evtest

-as root run 'evtest' with the event handler you located above:
+As root, run 'evtest' with the event handler you located above:

     evtest /dev/input/event5